jescalan/roots/readme.md

 ##### To Do

-- error messages to flash in views
+- figure out how to handle errors in the html on the page you're looking at
 - implement bower
 - install script
 - deploy to npm